-Oman was voted as one of the top destinations for 2018 and since then we knew we had to visit.
-Oman is extremely divers and has many route possibilities.
-We’ve created the ultimate Oman Travel Guide for 2019 so you can get off the beaten track.
+Oman was voted as one of the top destinations for 2022 and we were lucky enough to visit back in 2019.
+Oman is extremely diverse and has many route possibilities.
+We’ve created the ultimate Oman Travel Guide so you can get off the beaten track.

 There are a few things that you need know about the Sultanate of Oman.

 - Oman is a safe country